Sweepin/SweepinConnect-iOS/README.md

 [![Badge w/ Version](https://cocoapod-badges.herokuapp.com/v/SweepinConnect/badge.png)](https://cocoadocs.org/docsets/SweepinConnect)
 [![Badge w/ Platform](https://cocoapod-badges.herokuapp.com/p/SweepinConnect/badge.svg)](https://cocoadocs.org/docsets/SweepinConnect)

-SweepinConnect is a location-based marketing tool for iOS.
-By integrating our system in your application, you are quickly ready to go with the **iBeacon technology**, along with the geofencing system.
+SweepinConnect-iOS is a location-based marketing and service tool for iOS.
+With this SDK, you can fully experience several technologies like iBeacon, Eddystone, real geofencing, 2D barcodes.

-Our solution is linked to an intuitive back-office interface, <a href='http://manager.sweepin.fr/admin/login/?ref=/'>Sweepin Manager</a>.
-It let you create your campaigns online in no time and broadcast to your audience.
+Our solution is linked to an intuitive back-office interface, <a href='http://manager.sweepin.fr/'>Sweepin Manager</a>.
+It let you create your campaigns (rich animations) online in no time and broadcast to your audience.
-Watch the analytics data on our charts, and get the visitor's traffic in real time.
+You can get useful metrics like visits, visitors, campaigns reception and users behavior.

 <!--
-The Sweepin platform currently lets you choose from 6 types of animations:
+The Sweepin Connect platform lets you choose between multiple type of campaign/animation templates:

-1) Simple: simple notification that will be triggered when detecting the associated beacon, and will simply open the app.
-You can then handle what to do, like deep linking the push (ex: open a specific view controller)
+1) Simple: simple notification that will be triggered when detecting the associated beacon or transmitter, and will simply open the app.
+You can then manage what to do, for exemple creating custom actions like deep links to open a specific view in your app.

-2) Rich: notification that opens the app and displays a rich animation (custom images, colors, texts in the web manager).
+2) Rich: notification that opens the app and displays a rich animation (custom images, videos, links, colors, texts in the web manager with a rich HTML editor).

 3) Webview : A notification that opens the app and displays an UIWebview object loading the url you choose inside an UIViewController.

 4) Audio : notification that opens the app and displays an audio animation (containing an image in background, an audio file and texts in the web manager).

-5) Video : notification that opens the app and displays a video animation, containing a video file and texts in the web manager.
+5) Full screen image : notification that opens an animation with a full screen image on the phone.

-6) Loyalty : notification that opens the app and displays a loyalty animation.
+6) Loyalty : notification that opens the app and displays a stamps-based loyalty animation.
 On each connection with the related transmitter, the loyalty template receive one more stamp.

-All these animations include a custom delegate to handle user interactions.
+All these campaigns/animations include a delegate to handle user interactions and create custom actions.
 -->

 <!--## Example project